Tamerlan Tsarnaev: Zubeidat Tsarnaeva

+In early 2012, Zubeidat Tsarnaeva was arrested for shoplifting $1,624 worth of women's clothing from Lord and Taylor in Natick, Massachusetts.
+She left the U.S. for Russia and did not appear in court.

+Anzor and Zubeidat Tsarnaeva divorced in 2011 after twenty-five years of marriage.
+The couple had no personal property or real estate to divide and listed no retirement or pension benefits.
+They gave the reason for their split as "irretrievable breakdown of the marriage" with "no chance of reconciling our differences".
+The mother's move toward more Islamic extremism was reportedly a factor in the breakdown of the marriage.

+Zubeidat Tsarnaeva has stated in TV interviews that her sons did not commit the Boston Marathon bombing and that they were framed by the FBI.

 Ruslan Tsarni

 Ruslan Tsarni is the paternal uncle of Tamerlan Tsarnaev, and the brother of Anzor Tsarnaev.
 He was trained as a lawyer, and moved to Washington State in 1995.
 He returned to Kyrgyzstan by the end of the decade, and then returned to the United States, settling in Montgomery County, Maryland.

 During the manhunt for the brothers, he was interviewed by the FBI.
 When the media arrived at his home, he denounced the actions of his nephews and called on them to turn themselves in.
 He also buried the remains of Tsarnaev.